-Based from our comfortable guesthouse in Chiang Mai, we cram these days with a variety of experiences…an overnight Buddhist meditation retreat run by monks from Wat Suan Dok; a traditional Thai cooking course; an ‘Amazing Race’ around Chiang Mai; an introduction to yoga; and a Muay Thai lesson (Thai martial art) run by a Thai national champion.
-There’s also time to trawl Chiang Mai’s amazing night markets and food stalls.
+Based from our comfortable guesthouse in Chiang Mai, we cram these days with a variety of experiences: an overnight Buddhist meditation retreat run by monks, a traditional Thai cooking course, an ‘Amazing Race’ around Chiang Mai, an introduction to yoga, and a Muay Thai lesson (Thai martial arts) run by a Thai national champion.
+There’s also time to explore Chiang Mai’s night markets and food stalls.

 We travel further north to the town of Chiang Khong, on the banks of the mighty Mekong River.
 From any vantage point in the town we can gaze across the waters to the Laotian town of Huay Xai.
 Tomorrow… new country, new currency, new language, new food!
 Our first official border crossing.
-We cross the Mekong River to Huay Xai, Laos.
-After clearing immigration, we begin our journey down the Mekong River.
+We cross the Mekong River to Huay Xai, Laos, and begin our journey down the Mekong River.

-We begin our 2-day boat journey down the Mekong River with plenty of space to lay back and enjoy the riverscapes – jungled hills, people fishing, kids playing on the riverbanks.
-We overnight ashore in the small village of Pak Beng.
-Our last day on the river takes us past the Pak Ou Caves, believed the most spiritually significant site in Laos and containing hundreds of Buddha images, before continuing to Luang Prabang.
+We begin our 2-day boat journey down the Mekong River with plenty of space to lay back and enjoy the river views – jungled hills, people fishing, kids playing on the riverbanks.
+Our last day on the river takes us past the Pak Ou Caves, believed to be the most spiritually significant site in Laos and containing hundreds of Buddha images, before continuing to Luang Prabang.

 From Luang Prabang we embark on a challenging 4-day trek through a remote region of northern Laos, overnighting in ethnic minority villages.
-We'll develop our resilience, our team work, and our understanding of the life in marginalized rural communities.
-We'll be amazed at the villages nestled into steep hillsides as we traverse rice paddies, forest and limestone mountains.
+We'll develop our resilience, our team work and our understanding of the life in marginalized rural communities.
+We'll be amazed at the villages nestled into steep hillsides as we hike through rice paddies, forest and limestone mountains.
 On our final day we return to Luang Prabang for some rest and relaxation.

 We fly from Luang Prabang to Hanoi, the cultural heart of Vietnam.
 Our Laotian Kip become Vietnamese Dong and we’ll have the chance to try another new language and take part in local life at streetside restaurants and markets.

 We base ourselves in the Old Quarter of the city, where daily life spills out onto the street.
-Enjoy some free time to explore the colorful streets of the Old Quarter, where streets are named for the products they sell…see artisans creating a myriad of products, gravestones being carved, silk merchants haggling, temple finery, flower markets and everything imaginable being bought and sold on the streets.
+Enjoy some free time to explore the colorful streets of the Old Quarter, where streets are named for the products they sell.
+See artisans creating a myriad of products, gravestones being carved, silk merchants haggling, flower markets and everything imaginable being bought and sold on the streets.

-The group regathers in our favorite Vietnamese town, Hoi An, which was an important trading port from the 17th-19th centuries.
-Wandering the streets, you really feel embraced by history.
-The town now has UNESCO World Heritage status and its profusion of old houses, quiet streets and covered bridges are being preserved and restored.
-These days Hoi An is renowned for its diverse architectural heritage, masterful tailors, abundant silks and superb cuisine.
-We spend an inspiring morning in a craft workshop at a vocational training organization.
-In our free time there’s a gorgeous beach nearby for sunrise dips and centuries old buildings to check out.
+Wandering the streets of Hoi An, you really feel embraced by history.
+The town now has UNESCO World Heritage status and its old houses, quiet streets and covered bridges are being preserved and restored.
+Hoi An is renowned for its diverse architectural heritage, masterful tailors, abundant silks and superb cuisine.
+We spend a morning in a craft workshop at a vocational training organization.
+In our free time there’s a gorgeous beach nearby for sunrise dips and century old buildings to check out.
 People watching on the riverfront with an icy fresh juice in hand is hard to beat!

 A flight south takes us to Ho Chi Minh City (Saigon), a city of stunning contrasts, bursting with energy and a 24-hour go-go-go attitude.
 We visit the legendary Cu Chi Tunnels – over 250kms of tunnels, in some places several floors deep, where Viet Cong forces built pseudo-cities underground, enabling them to infiltrate and control large areas around Saigon virtually undetected.
-Back in Saigon we venture out into the maelstrom of people, cyclos, motos, carts, trucks and taxis to zigzag our way to the War Remnants Museum, a chilling memorial to the atrocities of the Vietnam War.
+Back in Saigon we venture out to the War Remnants Museum, a chilling memorial to the atrocities of the Vietnam War.
 We lighten up with a stroll around the unusual Presidential Palace and Ben Thanh, Saigon’s central market – a great place to stock up on fresh-baked croissants and fine roasted coffee from the highlands.

-The Mekong Delta, Vietnam’s rice bowl, is one of the largest deltas in the world.
-You’ll be in awe of its fertile abundance and beauty as we explore by bicycle and boat, visiting small farms and workshops, on islands among the myriad branching waterways and tributaries.
-Tonight we stay with a rural family at their guesthouse overlooking a Mekong tributary.
+The Mekong Delta is one of the largest deltas in the world.
+You’ll be in awe of its beauty as we explore the area by bicycle and boat, visiting small farms and workshops on islands.
+Tonight we stay with a rural family at their guesthouse overlooking the Mekong river.

-We travel through the Delta and cross the border into Cambodia, where we get a taste of culture and an understanding of life for most Cambodians in the countryside by home staying with a wonderful Khmer family who all work in education.
-We will visit local schools to speak English with the students, participate in community life, and learn about effective grass-roots community development initiatives.
+We travel through the Delta and cross the border into Cambodia, where we get a taste of culture and an understanding of life for most Cambodians in the countryside by home staying with a wonderful Khmer family.
+We will visit local schools to speak English with the students, participate in community life, and learn about community development initiatives.

-We farewell our Khmer family and travel to Kep and Kampot on the south coast.
+We say goodbye to our Khmer family and travel to Kep and Kampot on the south coast.
 Over the next four days we volunteer with an NGO and a marginalized community in poverty, to build two simple homes for community members.
 This will be a challenging and rewarding project.

 We uncover the tragic history of the Khmer Rouge regime with a visit to the infamous Killing Fields and to Tuol Sleng Museum.
 We visit the amazing Friends Café, run by Mithsamlanh, an inspiring NGO providing vocational training for some of Phnom Penh’s 20,000 street kids.
 There is also time to immerse ourselves in the wonderfully chaotic Russian Market, undoubtedly one of the more interesting markets you’ll ever visit.

 Leaving Phnom Penh, we drive to Siem Reap.
 From this interesting town we explore the impressive remnants of the Angkor Empire.
 The Angkor Wat temples are the largest temple ruins on earth.
 Through mammoth carved stone panels, stories unfold of historical events, tales of gods, and legends.
-We’ll see the restoration of some temples and the disintegration of others as the jungle reclaims them.
-Explore elaborate twisting passageways, stone causeways and moats.
-Wonder at the civilization that created them – at its peak, with a population of one million people, it exceeded the size and complexity of any other city in the world. .
+Wonder at the civilization that created them – at its peak with a population of one million people, it exceeded the size and complexity of any other city in the world!

 We travel overland to Thailand via the ‘Wild West’ Cambodian border town of Poipet.
 You’ll be amazed how welcoming Bangkok feels compared with your first day in Thailand, almost two months earlier.
 We’ll have some free time to explore the city together and enjoy its fantastic street food and urban culture.

 We take an early morning flight from Bangkok to Phuket and travel overland to Khao Sok National Park.
 Based from a jungle lodge we spend three days hiking, kayaking and exploring this amazing jungle environment.
-Khao Sok National Park is a remnant of the oldest and most diverse rainforest in the world, and is home to the largest flower in the world, a carnivorous species with a diameter measuring 2-3 feet!
+Khao Sok National Park is a remnant of the oldest and most diverse rainforest in the world, and is home to the largest flower in the world.

-From Khao Sok we travel by road to Krabi, then leap aboard a longtail boat for the fun trip to Railay Beach.
-Railay is a peninsula on the mainland only accessible by boat, surrounded by stunning limestone cliffs, dense jungle and the clear emerald waters of the Andaman Sea.
+From Khao Sok we travel to Krabi, then go on a boat trip to Railay Beach.
+Railay is a peninsula on the mainland only accessible by boat, surrounded by stunning limestone cliffs, jungle and the clear waters of the Andaman Sea.
 This is a world-class area for rock climbing, snorkeling and diving.
 We settle in to private beach homes, the perfect spot to reflect, process and celebrate over two months of incredible personal growth and impactful experiences.
-We work on how to carry what we’ve learned during the program to our lives at home.

 One day we go cruising and snorkeling, where you can see colorful soft and hard corals and an astounding diversity of fish.
 Another day we have a choice of options including sea kayaking or rock-climbing.
 There’s time for relaxing on the beach, swimming, reminiscing about our adventures, and preparing for our transition home.